anoff/teamview/readme.md

 # 0game Teamview

+## Other Scripts

+- `setupDb.js`: run once to initialize local postgresdb, credentials provided via `.env`
+- `importStats.js`: loads the /stats.json file from the server and dumps it into the players table (does not update, creates new entry each time)

 ## Required use cases

 | usecase | auth level | payload (H:eader) | route | returns |